Se Wsi Testamenti: Text

 Se Wsi Testamenti contains 718 pages and many illustrations.
 It has two prefaces, practical and theological.
 In the practical preface Agricola gives reasons for using the Turku dialect and tells how Christianity came into Finland.
 In the theological preface Agricola tells that his translation was based on the Greek text by Erasmus (familiar to him particularly from his time with Melanchthon), a Latin collection by Erasmus of Rotterdam, a German translation by Martin Luther, as well as the Swedish bibles by Olaus Petri.

 Features

 Agricola also explains how he had to create many new words and hoped they would be liked and put into use (which they have, although some of them, particularly of animals never seen in Finland, fared less well after encounter with the real animal or object; such as jalopeura or "noble deer" for lion - now called leijona, and kamelikurki or "camel crane" for ostrich - now called strutsi).
-"Se" (literally "that") in the title is a definite grammatical article (equivalent to "the" in English).
+"Se" (literally "that") in the title is a definite grammatical article (equivalent to "the" in English); modern Finnish has no articles.